ethandobbss/duplicate-mrn-analysis/README.md

 ## Outcome

+The final product is a presentation, which you can view [here](pptx/presentation.pdf).
 This analysis surfaced clear opportunities to reduce duplicate MRN creation and improve resolution efficiency:

 - Internal Registration was the leading source of duplicate MRNs.
 - Incorrect address entry, DOB typos, and transposed names were the top contributing factors, pointing to a need for stronger input validation at the point of registration rather than downstream cleanup.